lucasmelin/lucasmelin-hugo/content/blog/varargs-reflection.md

 }
 ```

-and this logic would need to be repeated for every form type.
+And this logic would need to be repeated for every form type.
 Since I have about 8 different form types, that would mean 8 * 50 = 400 constructors spread across 8 class files, along with the constructors in the super class.
 Not really any easier, or more maintainable.

 ### Vararg Constructors

 To cut down on the number of constructors, I decided to try implementing a [varargs](https://docs.oracle.com/javase/8/docs/technotes/guides/language/varargs.html) constructor.
-Java allows for passing in a variable number of arguments using the **...** syntax like so:
+Java allows for passing in a variable number of arguments using the ... syntax like so:

 ```
 public Polygon polygonFrom(Point... corners) {